OfqualGovUK/ofqual-recognition-frontend/README.md

 - **`FeatureFlag:Application`**
   A **boolean** flag used to enable or disable middleware URL redirection and application UI visibility.
   When set to `false`, users will be redirected away from application-related routes and any associated buttons or links will not be shown.

+- **`FeatureFlag:EligibilityLink`**
+  A **boolean** flag used to redirect users from the current Google Form for signing up for a Legacy Recognition account, to the new system
+  When set to `true`, users are redirected to the pre-engagement flow instead of the Google form.

 > These settings should be environment-specific and managed through `appsettings.{Environment}.json` or overridden using environment variables in production scenarios.